MIBench: A Comprehensive Framework for Benchmarking Model Inversion Attack and Defense: Related Work

-\cite{fredrikson2014privacy} first introduce the concept of MI attacks in the context of genomic privacy.
-They find that maximizing the posterior probabilities of a linear regression model can reconstruct the original genomic markers.
-Ensuing works \citep{fredrikson2015model, song2017machine, yang2019neural} manage to design MI attacks for more kinds of models and private data, but are still limited to attacking simple networks and grayscale images.
-To enhance the reconstruction performance on complex RGB images, GMI \citep{gmi} first propose to incorporate the rich prior knowledge \citep{fang2023gifd, gu2020image, fang2024privacy} within the pre-trained Generative Adversarial Networks (GANs) \citep{goodfellow2014generative}.
+Based on the accessibility of target models, MI attacks can be further split into \textit{white-box} attacks, \textit{black-box} attacks, and \textit{label-only} attacks.
+In \textit{white-box} settings, the full parameters of target models are available to attackers.
+GMI \citep{gmi} first proposes to incorporate the rich prior knowledge \citep{fang2023gifd, gu2020image, fang2024privacy} within the pre-trained GANs \citep{goodfellow2014generative}.
 Specifically, GMI starts by generating a series of preliminary fake images, and then iteratively optimizes the input latent vectors that are used for generation.
-Based on GMI, KEDMI \citep{ked} refine the discriminator by introducing target labels to recover the distribution of the input latent vectors.
-VMI \citep{vmi} utilize variational inference to model MI attacks and adopts KL-divergence as the regularization to better estimate the target distribution.
-PPA \citep{ppa} introduce a series of techniques such as initial selection, post-selection, and data argumentation to enhance MI attacks and manages to recover high-resolution images by the pre-trained StyleGAN2 \citep{karras2019style}.
-LOMMA \citep{lomma} integrate model augmentation and model distillation into MI attacks to tackle the problem of over-fitting.
-PLGMI \citep{plg} leverage a top-$n$ selection technique to generate pseudo labels to further guide the training process of GAN.
+Based on GMI, KEDMI \citep{ked} refines the discriminator by introducing target labels to recover the distribution of the input latent vectors.
+VMI \citep{vmi} utilizes variational inference to model MI attacks and adopts KL-divergence as the regularization to better estimate the target distribution.
+PPA \citep{ppa} introduces a series of techniques such as initial selection, post-selection, and data argumentation to enhance MI attacks and manages to recover high-resolution images by the pre-trained StyleGAN2 \citep{karras2019style}.
+LOMMA \citep{lomma} integrates model augmentation and model distillation into MI attacks to tackle the problem of over-fitting.
+PLGMI \citep{plg} leverages a top-$n$ selection technique to generate pseudo labels to further guide the training process of GAN.
+The most recent work IFGMI\citep{ifgmi} delves into the internal architecture of GANs and achieve higher-quality image inversion through optimization of the intermediate-layer feature vectors.

-Besides, based on whether the parameters and structures of the victim model are fully accessible to the attackers, MI attacks can be further split into \textit{white-box} attacks and \textit{black-box} attacks.
-Note that in black-box settings, the gradients can no longer be computed by the back-propagation process.
-Thus, \cite{yuan2022secretgen} address this problem by sampling numerous latent vectors from random noise, selecting the ones that can generate correct labels, and updating the latent vectors solely on discriminator loss. \cite{lokt} propose to conduct MI attacks on various surrogate models instead of the unfamiliar victim model, transforming the black-box settings into white-box settings.